 From the parking lot, walk past the yellow gate and find where the trail narrows into the trees and begins climbing uphill.

-For those with strollers or wheelchairs, you can continue on the wide, gravel road to reach the falls.
+For those with strollers, you can continue on the wide, gravel road to reach the falls.
 That route is slightly longer and less scenic.
 But the road will still reach the falls at the top so you can still access the viewing platform without navigating the stairs.

 Following the trail, it only takes about 15 minutes and 300 metres to reach Cascade Falls.
 The trail climbs uphill and quickly comes to some wooden stairs.
 In all, there are about 50 stairs to climb up.

 As you climb up the wooden stairs, you will see Cascade Creek and a ravine off to your right.
 As you approach the top of the stairs, you’ll see the suspension bridge of Cascade Falls crossing over Cascade Creek.
 At the top of the stairs, Cascade Falls and its torrent of water will emerge.

 The water falls 30 metres into the pool below.
 The water then spills under the suspension bridge and cascades down another 18 metres through the ravine.